-Do one thing at a time
+1/ Do one thing at a time.

 You will need to be vigilant as the habit of multi-tasking is entrenched in our culture.
-Small changes will help enormously such as putting your phone away when you’re watching television, closing multiple tabs on your browser, switching of the television when reading.
+Small changes will help enormously such as putting your phone away when you’re watching television.
+Or closing multiple tabs on your browser, switching off the television when you are not watching it.
 Try to decide, moment to moment, which task should take your undivided attention and then give it your all.

-Talk to yourself
+3/ Talk to yourself.

 Talk to yourself… in a specific way!
 Develop an internal monologue where you say ‘Now I am…’ and tell yourself which activity you are absorbed in.
-For example, when you are at the sink, say to yourself ‘Now I am washing up’ then ‘Now I am wiping the counter tops’.
-You do not need to do this constantly, of course, but develop the habit intermittently through the day.
+For example, when you are at the sink, say to yourself ‘Now I am washing up’ then ‘Now I am wiping the countertops’.
+You do not need to do this constantly, of course, but develop the habit intermittently throughout the day.
 This technique will help you to focus on one thing at a time and really pull you into the present moment.

-Simplify your mornings
+4/ Simplify your mornings.

 Keep your morning calm and simple and this will set the tone for the rest of your day.
-If you wake up and plough straight into multiple tabs on your phone, social media, television programs, newspaper articles and numerous emails, you will overload your mind and find the day will follow in that vein.
+If you wake up and plow straight into multiple tabs on your phone, social media, television programs, newspaper articles, and numerous emails, you will overload your mind and find the day will follow in that vein.
 This simple technique really helped me to learn how to live in the moment.

-Designate and use a ‘stop’ word
+5/ Designate and use a ‘stop’ word.

 Find a personal word that you say to yourself when you notice you are overloaded or drifting too much into thoughts of the future or the past.
 Just say ‘stop’ to yourself, or ‘breathe’ or whatever word works for you.
-Use this word to be strict with yourself, setting a hard limit and making yourself stop and get right into the present moment again.
+Use this word to be strict with yourself, setting a hard limit, and making yourself stop and get right into the present moment again.